VileVillain98/DSA_Assignment_1_2023-X3000/README.md

 Staff numbers are unique identifiers for lecturers.
 The API should adhere to the OpenAPI standard and be implemented in the Ballerina language.

-# Q2: Library System using gRPC.
+Q2: Library System using gRPC.

 The goal is to create a library system using gRPC for two types of users: students and librarians.
-Students can view available books, borrow, search, locate, and return books.
-Librarians can add, update, remove books, and list borrowed ones.
+Students can view available books, borrow, search, locate and return books.
+Librarians can add, update, remove books and list borrowed ones.
 Key operations include:

 - add_book: Librarian adds a book with title, authors, location, ISBN, and availability, returning the ISBN.
 - create_users: Multiple users with different profiles are created and streamed to the server.